Leody Taveras Player Props: Rangers vs. Rays

-The Texas Rangers, including Leody Taveras (.243 batting average in his past 10 games), battle starter Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.
+The Texas Rangers, including Leody Taveras and his .600 slugging percentage over his past 10 games, take on starting pitcher Taj Bradley and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Cardinals.
+In his previous game, he reached base in all three of his plate appearances (2-for-2 with two home runs and two RBI) against the Rays.

 Leody Taveras Game Info & Props vs. the Rays